ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/eri/update2.md

 ![pivot_pixels](images/pivot_pixels.png)

 **Figure 2.
-Example of an image extracted from Planet Lab and split into 1024 pixel by 1024 pixel image sizes.**
+Example of an image extracted from Planet Lab that is split into 1024 pixel by 1024 pixel image sizes.
+We will be using 256 pixels x 256 pixels instead for faster processing purposes.**

 ### Next Steps
 - We plan to continue pulling images out of PlanetLabs and labeling them in LabelStudio to create a dataset of a few thousand images.